Pirro Çako

-Pirro Çako is an Albanian singer and composer.
+Pirro Çako (born 19 November, 1965) is an Albanian singer and composer.
 In 1988, he won the Festivali i Këngës as a composer with the song E duam lumturinë (We love happiness).
 The song was interpreted by Parashqevi Simaku.
 He has issued two albums: Herët a vonë (Sooner or Later) in June 2004 and including 15 songs, and more recently, a second album, Mos më krahaso (Don't Compare Me), a set of 12 songs.
 In a collaboration with composer Ardit Gjebrea, Çako wrote the song It's All About You (Nuk mundem pa ty), interpreted by Juliana Pasha for the Albanian national final for the Eurovision Song Contest 2010.

 Life

 Çako was born on 19 November 1965 in Tirana, Albania, to tenor Gaqo Çako and soprano Luiza Çako. Çako graduated from the Academy of Music and Arts of Albania and later obtained a degree in the École Normale de Musique de Paris for film music composing.

 In 1988 E duam lumturinë (We love the happiness), a song written by Çako, won the Albanian national festival.
 The song was interpreted by Parashqevi Simaku and has now transformed into an anthem of the children.

 His duet with Rovena Dilo Për një çast më ndali zemra (For a moment my heart stopped) is considered to be one of Çako's best performances.
 The song participated in and won the Kënga Magjike (2001), a well-known musical event in Albania.

 In 2010 in a collaboration with Ardit Gjebrea Çako wrote the song "It's All About You" (Nuk mundem pa ty), interpreted by Juliana Pasha for the Albanian national final for the Eurovision Song Contest 2010.
 The song won the festival, and later it was written and performed in English. Çako also composed a song for Rovena Dilo in Rtsh Festival 2001 called AntiNostradamus (Antinostradamus) and participated in Rtsh 2009 with a song written by him & composed by him called "Nje Tjeter Jete" (Another Life) which received 4th place out of 20 participants.